dougeby/IntuneDocs/intune/app-sdk-xamarin.md

 Xamarin apps built with the Intune App SDK Xamarin Bindings can now receive Intune app protection policies on both Intune mobile device management (MDM) enrolled devices and unenrolled devices.

-## Before starting
+## Prerequisites

-Read the [license terms](https://github.com/msintuneappsdk/intune-app-sdk-xamarin/blob/master/Microsoft%20License%20Terms%20Intune%20App%20SDK%20Xamarin%20Component.pdf) for the Microsoft Intune MAM Xamarin Bindings.
+Review the [license terms](https://github.com/msintuneappsdk/intune-app-sdk-xamarin/blob/master/Microsoft%20License%20Terms%20Intune%20App%20SDK%20Xamarin%20Component.pdf).
+Print and retain a copy of the license terms for your records.
+By downloading and using the Intune App SDK Xamarin Bindings, you agree to such license terms.
+If you do not accept them, do not use the software.

 ## Enabling Intune app protection polices in your iOS mobile app
 1. Add the [Microsoft.Intune.MAM.Xamarin.iOS NuGet package](https://www.nuget.org/packages/Microsoft.Intune.MAM.Xamarin.iOS) to your Xamarin.iOS project.